 Venerable Master Fo-Yuan Shakya (MiaoXin FoYuan) (1922-2009)

-Master Fo Yuan became ordination as a monk at the age of 18 in the Chinese Vinaya tradition (Yi Yang) at the Qi Jia Temple.
+Master Fo Yuan became monk at the age of 18 in the Chinese Vinaya tradition (Yi Yang) at the Qi Jia Temple.
 He studied and practiced extensively the precepts and classical Buddhist meditation methods for years.
 He travelled extensively to practice and study the Dharma under several master, several wishing him to become their followers, but he kept refusing and travelling.
 Master Fo Yuan was astonished and terrified by the lack of practice and dedication of a lot of monks of his time.
 In these very difficult civil war years, the Dharma was getting difficult to practice and he felt that the study of the Vinaya was what lacked to many monks.
 Having heard of the “saintity” of master Hsu-Yun, he looked for him and finally found him rebuilding the YunMen monastery.
 At YunMen Si, he studied arduously with master Hsu-Yun and because of his dedication to the practice and his knowledge of the Dharma, became the “Guest Master” of the YunMen monastery.

 There he received the name Fo Yuan and Miao Xin from Hsu-Yun and was transmitted the re-established Chan Lineage of the YunMen House, thus becoming the 13th generation inheritor of the YunMen Chan School since the founder of this Chan Lineage, Wenyan YunMen (the Lineage being extinct for several hundred years).
 Since then, assumed the abbacy of the monastery with sincerity and arduous work, renewing the Chan tradition of “agricultural and spiritual Chan work”, making the saying “a day without work is a day without food” more true than ever!
 He also continued the re-construction of the monastery, which is now a big complex with various Buddha and relic halls, Chan halls, monk halls and a library.
 He also assumed temporarly the head of the Nan Hua monastery after the passing of his friend, and Hsu-Yun’s disciple, Master Wei Yin.